gmunumel/phonic-ai/backend/README.md

 # Backend

-This directory contains the backend implementation of the Live Video/Audio Transcript application using FastAPI and WebSockets.
+This directory contains the backend implementation of the Live Audio Transcript application using FastAPI and WebSockets.

 ## Project Structure

 - **app/**: Contains the main application code.
   - **main.py**: Entry point for the FastAPI application.
 Initializes the app and sets up middleware.
   - **api/**: Contains the WebSocket routes.
-    - **websocket.py**: Handles WebSocket connections and manages real-time audio/video streaming.
+    - **websocket.py**: Handles WebSocket connections and manages real-time audio streaming.
   - **services/**: Contains service logic.
     - **whisper_service.py**: Integration logic for the Whisper AI service.
   - **models/**: Contains data models.